nrjones8/blog/content/about.md

 A lot of the writing on this website will be about topics that I'm not an expert in - I may have read a few books and done some research, but they aren't my career area of expertise.
 I hope to use this as a place to clarify my own thinking and understanding of such topics.
-Especially when talking about areas that I'm less familiar in, I'll call out my assumptions and cite the material that helped form my understanding.
+Especially when talking about areas that I'm less familiar with, I'll call out my assumptions and cite the material that helped form my understanding.

 ## Contacting me